Electoral history of George Washington: 1761 House of Burgesses election

 Washington successfully stood for re-election to his seat in the House of Burgesses in 1761, campaigning with his neighbor George Mercer.
 The three candidates were Washington, Mercer, and Adam Stephen, and all three had fought together during the disastrous Battle of Fort Necessity in the Seven Years' War.
 Stephen emerged as a critic of Washington, unlike Mercer, and their rivalry continued through to the American Revolution.

 Washington and Mercer received the support of "the leaders of all the patrician families" of the county, while Stephen attracted "the attention of the plebians".

 1788–89 United States presidential election

-The first U.S. presidential election was held over a period of weeks from December 1788 to January 1789.
-Washington was elected with 69 of the 69 first-round votes cast in the United States Electoral College.
-With this election, he became the only U.S. president to be unanimously chosen.
+The first U.S. presidential election was held over a period of weeks during December 1788 and January 1789.
+All 69 presidential electors cast one vote for Washington, making his election unanimous.

 No popular vote totals are listed in this table.
 In early elections, many electors were chosen by state legislatures instead of public balloting, and votes were cast for undifferentiated lists of candidates in those states which practiced public balloting, leaving no or only partial vote totals.

 1792 United States presidential election

-Washington was unanimously re-elected President of the United States in the 1792 election, carrying all first-round electoral votes.
+Washington was essentially unopposed in the 1792 election, and was unanimously re-elected president with 132 electoral votes.
+He remains the only U.S. president to be unanimously elected.